Cookies & Cups > Recipes > Dinner Ideas > Pulled Pork Mac and Cheese

 I accept the Privacy Policy

-29 comments on “Carnitas Mac and Cheese”
+29 comments on “Pulled Pork Mac and Cheese”

 1. Great recipe!
 Altered a bit, using jumbo shells and stuffing them with the carnitas, then pouring the rotel cheese sauce over top and topping with additional shredded cheese before baking.
 Soooooo good, thank you for the fantastic recipe!